SITCOMTN-081

 • LVV-11306: All vibration sources from the mirror support system combined SHALL not produce more than +/- 0.38 micron of mirror piston motion, +/0.23 micron of mirror decenter and +/ 1 e-6 degree of mirror tilt (RMS values) (see document-7271).

-• For repeating oscillations we want the amplitude of oscillations be 1/10? of breakaway force (3000N), or less than 300N (where is requirement for this).
+• For repeating oscillations we want the amplitude of oscillations be less than 400 N. This is the requirement for the mirror safety for 100,000 cycles.
 See disscussion under GSCN4 in this confluence page.

 A summary of the analysis in this technote can be found in the below table.